lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 ## VIPER Explained

 The purpose of the VIPER pattern is to reduce the amount of code in the ViewController(**V**) class by distributing it into other classes that have specific responsibilities.
-To understand VIPER you need to understand abit about the the clean architecture.
+To understand VIPER you need to understand a bit about the the clean architecture.

 ![Bob Martin's Clean Architecture](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-5c6d7ec787d447a81b708b73abba1680.jpg)